-Annual Supervisory Policy for Major Banks for Program Year 2011
+Annual Supervisory Policy for Regional Financial Institutions for Program Year 20111

-The Financial Services Agency (FSA) publishes its Annual Supervisory Policy for Major Banks for each program year so as to clarify its supervisory priorities.
-This is prescribed in the "Comprehensive Guidelines for Supervision of Major Banks" which show basic approaches for the supervisory process aimed at Major Banks.
+The Financial Services Agency (FSA) publishes its Annual Supervisory Policy for Regional Financial Institutions for each program year so as to clarify its supervisory priorities.
+This is prescribed in the "Comprehensive Guidelines for Supervision of Small-and Medium-Sized and Regional Financial Institutions," which shows basic approaches for the supervisory process aimed at regional financial institutions.

-In this program year, in accordance with "Basic Concepts on Future Supervision of Financial Institutions" as shown below, the FSA will place priority on the areas of 1) performing a smooth financial intermediary function, 2) risk management and stability of the financial system and 3) improving customer protection and convenience for users, and will supervise Major Banks while striving to have frank and deep discussions with them.
+In this Program Year, in accordance with "Basic Concepts on Future Supervision of Financial Institutions" as shown below, the FSA will place priority on the areas of 1) performing a smooth financial intermediary function, 2) risk management and stability of the regional financial system and 3) improving customer protection and convenience for users, and will supervise regional financial institutions while striving to have frank and deep discussions with them.

-It should be noted that this supervisory policy was drawn up in light of the circumstances that surrounded financial institutions as of August 2011, and may be subject to review as necessary.
+It should be noted that this supervisory policy was drawn up in light of the circumstances that surrounded regional financial institutions as of August 2011, and may be subject to review as necessary.